payola/Payola/README.md

 A database structure needs to be defined in an object extending `org.squeryl.Schema` object.
 This object contains definition of tables - definition that says which entity is persisted in which table.
 Squeryl allows to redefine column types of tables, to declare 1:N and M:N relations between entities, to define foreign key constraints for those relations.

 Squeryl provides lazy fetching of entities from "N" side of 1:N or M:N relations, which is a desirable feature of an ORM tool.
 The query that fetches the entities of a relation is defined in a lazy field of the related entity, on the first data request, the query is evaluated.
-There is a method `associate` in Squeryl for creating a relation between entities.
+There is an `associate` method in Squeryl for creating a relation between entities.
 Simplified code may look something like this:

 <a name="squeryl-code-examle"></a>
 ```